Malcolm-G-Moringa/wk3-code-challenge/README.md

 # wk3-code-challenge

+## Description
+This project is a web app named **Flatdango**, a m ovie application that is used to display information to a user about the different movies available and allowing the user to purchase tickets for a movie.\
+The app is created to satisfy a code-challenge by Moringa School.
+The app uses JSON-server so as to setup the db.json file found in the project folder to act as the web-app's server.\
+The app utilizes the fetch() javascript function to retrieve and post data to the db.json file, while using events to trigger correspnding actions.

 ## Project Setup
 ### Getting Started
 In order for you to use the content on this repo ensure you have the following: